danahyip/chess/UserStories.md

 US008 - As a player, I would like to be able to edit the player name so that I can see who is playing.

 US009 - As a developer, I would like the code to have formatted documentation so that it is easier to maintain.

+US010 - As a player, I would like to see  highlights of the previous move so that I can better keep track of the game.